DelfinaRuth/DelfinaRuth/README.md

 ### Hi there, I'm Delfi 👋

-I'm a Frontend Developer 👩‍💻 living in Argentina.
+I'm a Frontend Developer 👩‍💻 based in Argentina.

 The projects that you'll find here were developed with PERN and MERN stack: PostgreSQL/MongoDB, Express, React.js, React.Native, Node.js.